rust-lang/book/src/ch05-03-method-syntax.md

 There’s no reason to separate these methods into multiple `impl` blocks here, but this is valid syntax.
-We’ll see a case in which multiple `impl` blocks are useful in Chapter 10, where we discuss generic types and traits.
+We’ll see a case in which multiple `impl` blocks are useful in [Chapter 10][traits], where we discuss generic types and traits.

 ## Summary